 Introduction to ELK

 ELK is made up of three different services.
 They're all open-source and created by the same team.
 It's written in Java and serves as a wrapper for Apache Lucene.
+Elastic search supports full-text query search analysis.
+It makes use of the Query DSL, which is based on the Lucene search language.

 - Logstash is a tool that allows you to fetch data from and send it to a specific location.
 It comes with a large user community and a large number of plugins.